-Parishioners to leave closed church after 11-year protest
+Parishioners to vacate church after 11-year protest

 Scituate, Mass. — For more than 11 years, a core group of about 100 die-hard parishioners of St. Frances X. Cabrini Church have kept their beloved parish open by maintaining an around-the-clock vigil in a peaceful protest of a decision by the Roman Catholic Archdiocese of Boston to close it.